SjoerdKoop/vicon_control/README.md

 float64 rz
 ```

 The name will either be the defined name in the Vicon Tracker software for objects or "marker&lt;id&gt;" for markers.
 The ROS data type of *float64* coincides with the *c++* datatype of *double*.
+Since object data from the Vicon Tracker arrives as doubles, this type will also be used for the ROS message.
 Additionally for markers, the rotational values will always be 0, since it is impossible to deduce rotation from a single marker.

 ## ROS: reference_update